soygitana/my-snake/README.md

 #### hello there! 👋

-This is a time for making my very own version of this classic retro game.
+This is a time for making my own version of this classic retro game.
 Created with pure JS with elements of HTML5 Canvas.

 * use the arrow keys on your keyboard to play the game